PhD Program in Machine Learning

 Today's demand for expertise in machine learning far exceeds the supply, and this imbalance will become more severe over the coming decade.
 Through a combination of interdisciplinary coursework, hands-on applications, and cutting-edge research, graduates of the Ph.D. program in Machine Learning will be uniquely positioned to pioneer new developments in this field, and to be leaders in both industry and academia.

 Overview of Ph.D.
 Program Requirements

-Mastery of proficiencies in Programming; Teaching; Conference Presentation and Research skills
+- Mastery of proficiencies in Teaching, Conference Presentation, and Research skills.

-The curriculum for the Machine Learning Ph.D. is built on a foundation of five core courses and three electives (plus the Data Analysis Project requirement).
-These five courses also comprise the required courses for the MS degree.
-Together with the Data Analysis Project requirement, these should be completed during the first two years of study.
+The curriculum for the Machine Learning Ph.D. is built on a foundation of five core courses and one elective (plus the Data Analysis Project requirement).
+These six courses also comprise the required courses for the MS degree.
+Together with the Data Analysis Project requirement, these should be completed during the first three years of study.

 The ML curriculum joins courses with a Computer Science main theme and those with a Probability and Statistics main theme.
 These may be grouped, as follows: